-District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+School district Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-The impact of the final FTE adjustments on the fiscal year 2017 financial statements resulted in an immaterial amount due to the District (receivable).
+As of the date of this report, additional ODE adjustments for fiscal year 2018 are not finalized.
+As a result, the impact of future FTE adjustments on the fiscal year 2018 financial statements is not determinable, at this time.